 With the right set up, and proper maintenance, your business can count on a quality solution going forward.
-You can expect it to keep up with new Google indexations and stay up to date with new security threats.
+You can expect it to keep up with technology, compliance changes, and stay up to date with new security threats.

 If your website has a problem, you need someone with the skills, experience, and availability to get it fixed fast.

 If you are a financial advice professional, you need a professional to run the face of your business.